validitylabs/token-voting-system/README.md

-#Architecture 'Vote By Token Shares'
+# Architecture 'Vote By Token Shares'

-##Purpose and Functional Requirements
+## Purpose and Functional Requirements
-roland.kofler@validitylabs.org
-2017-11-25

 The purpose of this contracts is to allow to vote with tokens on proposals and assign budgets to it.
 > We are basing our work heavily on the OpenZeppelin Solidity library.
 On top of a vanilla Crowdsale we need the ability to keep Ether in Escrow and perform a proposal-vote-payout mechanism. e.g.: